whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-01-Fabletics-June-2015-Selections.md

 <br>

 <p>I think the new outfits look great and they named each one of them after a city in California!
 That's my hood!</p>
 <p>I literally wanted to get them all.
-Good thing my self control kicked in and I finally made my selection, but I have a feeling I might purchase another outfit once I receive mine #typical.
-I can't wait for it to arrive!</p>
+Good thing my self control kicked in and I finally made my selection, but I have a feeling I might purchase another outfit once I receive mine #typical.</p>
+<p>I can't wait for it to arrive!</p>
 <br>

 <p><b>Subscription:</b> <a href="http://www.fabletics.com/invite/whatsupmailbox/">Fabletics</a> </p>